GMOR: A Lightweight Robust Point Cloud Registration Framework via Geometric Maximum Overlapping: Problem Formulation

 with parameters:

-where $\mathbf{S}_i$ is the difference vector between $\mathbf{Q}_i$ and $\mathbf{P}_i$, $\mathbf{I}$ is the identity matrix, $\mathbf{r}_\times$ is the skew-symmetric matrix of unit rotation axis $\mathbf{r}$, and $\theta$ is the rotation angle in the Rodriguez formula~\eqref{eq_chasles_params_b}.
+where $\mathbf{S}_i$ is the difference vector between $\mathbf{Q}_i$ and $\mathbf{P}_i$, $\mathbf{I}$ is the identity matrix, $\mathbf{r}_\times$ is the skew-symmetric matrix of unit rotation axis $\mathbf{r}$, and $\theta$ is the rotation angle in the Rodrigues' formula~\eqref{eq_chasles_params_b}.
 Particularly, $\mathbf{C}$ represents an arbitrary point on the rotation axis with direction $\mathbf{r}$, and the selected $\mathbf{C}$ in~\eqref{eq_chasles_params_d} is the origin point projected onto the axis.
-It is easy to prove that~\eqref{eq_chasles} is equivalent to~\eqref{eq_problem}.
+The derivation from~\eqref{eq_problem} to~\eqref{eq_chasles} is presented in Appendix~\ref{appd:chasles}.

 Based on the decomposition in~\eqref{eq_chasles}, we set minimum branch width $\epsilon$ and search for the globally optimal rigid transformation through two stages: \begin{enumerate} \item{Stage I: BnB search over the hemisphere for rotation axis direction, estimating the translation via interval stabbing of axis-projected correspondences.} \item{Stage II: BnB search for the rotation angle, estimating the rotation center using sweep line algorithm accelerated by segment tree.} \end{enumerate}